 Connect string reference

 The QuestDB native client is configured with a single connect string.
-The same string format drives QWP ingress, QWP egress, multi-host failover, and the store-and-forward substrate.
-Per-language clients accept the same options under the same names, so configuration is portable across implementations.
+The same string format drives QWP (QuestDB Wire Protocol) ingress, QWP egress, multi-host failover, and the store-and-forward substrate.
+The native-client contract is a shared option vocabulary: the same connect string can configure both ingress and egress across language implementations.
+Implementation-specific exceptions are called out in the affected key section and client page.

 For legacy InfluxDB Line Protocol (ILP) transports (http, https, tcp,